codingforpleasure/customized-workspace/README.md

 - git Autocomplete - [link](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.zsh)
 - terminal-notifier (brew install terminal-notifier)
 - multitail (brew install multitail)

-Soon I'll be posting a script for doing all those installs in a snap of a finger.
+- pyenv - Managing easily and switching between multiple versions of Python Soon I'll be posting a script for doing all those installs in a snap of a finger.

 ### Installing